Kine-Technology/kine-protocol/docs/contract overview.md

 ---

-KMCD contract allow stakers to borrow/repay Kine MCD (Multiple Connected Debt) through KUSDMinter contract.
-When user mint/burn kUSD in KUSDMinter contract, the KUSDMinter contract will borrow/repay kMCD on behalf of user.
+``KMCD`` contract let stakers to borrow/repay Kine MCD (kMCD) through ``KUSDMinter`` contract.
+When user mint/burn kUSD in ``KUSDMinter`` contract, the ```KUSDMinter``` contract will borrow/repay kMCD on behalf of user.

-Every time user borrow/repay Kine MCD, KMCD contract will call Controller contract to check staker's liquidation and prevent user action if user is under-collateralized.
+Every time user borrow/repay Kine MCD, ``KMCD`` contract will call ``Controller`` contract to check borrower's liquidation and forbid user action if user is under-collateralized.

-kMCD also follows DelegateProxy pattern to realize upgradable.
+``KMCD`` also follows DelegateProxy pattern to realize upgradable.

 <span style="color:green">**BorrowBehalf**</green>

-The borrowBehalf function can be only called by KUSDMinter contract when user mint kUSD, it will create a kMCD borrow balance to borrower.
+The borrowBehalf function can be only called by ``KUSDMinter`` contract when user mint kUSD, it will create a kMCD borrow (stake) balance to borrower.
 The amount borrowed must be less than the borrower's Account Liquidity.

 ```solidity
 function borrowBehalf(address payable borrower, uint borrowAmount) onlyMinter external
 ```

-- `msg.sender`: The caller must be KUSDMinter contract, otherwise will revert.
+- `msg.sender`: The caller must be ``KUSDMinter`` contract, otherwise will revert.
-- `borrower`: The account to which borrowed kMCD balance shall be created.
+- `borrower`: The account to which borrowed (staked) kMCD balance shall be created.
 - `borrowAmount`: The amount of the kMCD to be borrowed.

 <span style="color:green">**RepayBorrowBehalf**</green>

-The repayBorrowBehalf function can be only called by KUSDMinter contract when user burn kUSD, it will reduce the target user's borrow balance.
+The repayBorrowBehalf function can be only called by ``KUSDMinter`` contract when user burn kUSD, it will reduce the target user's borrow balance.

 ```solidity
 function repayBorrowBehalf(address borrower, uint repayAmount) onlyMinter external
 ```

-- `msg.sender`: The caller must be KUSDMinter contract, otherwise will revert.
+- `msg.sender`: The caller must be ``KUSDMinter`` contract, otherwise will revert.
 - `borrower`: The account from whom borrowed kMCD balance shall be reduced.
 - `repayAmount`: The amount of the kMCD to be reduced.

 <span style="color:green">**LiquidateBorrowBehalf**</green>

-The liquidateBorrowBehalf function can be only called by KUSDMinter contract when user burn kUSD to liquidate.
+The liquidateBorrowBehalf function can be only called by ``KUSDMinter`` contract when user burn kUSD to liquidate.
 A user who has negative account liquidity is subject to liquidation by other users.
 When a liquidation occurs, a liquidator may repay some or all of borrowed kMCD on behalf of a borrower and in return receive a discounted amount of collateral held by the kMCD borrower.
 The discount is defined as the liquidation incentive.A liquidator may close up to a certain fixed percentage (i.e. close factor) of any individual kMCD borrow of the underwater account.

 ```solidity
 function liquidateBorrowBehalf(address liquidator, address borrower, uint repayAmount, KTokenInterface kTokenCollateral) onlyMinter external
 ```

-- `msg.sender`: The caller must be KUSDMinter contract, otherwise will revert.
+- `msg.sender`: The caller must be ``KUSDMinter`` contract, otherwise will revert.
 - `liquidator`: The account which shall liquidate the borrower by repaying their kMCD and seizing their collateral.
 - `borrower`: The account with negative account liquidity that shall be liquidated.
 - `repayAmount`: The amount of the borrowed kMCD to be repaid and converted into collateral.